Chebyshev

 module for benchmarks, and the err

-function, which outputs the results.
-The behavior of a module may be customized and extended by modifying the fields of the <module>::settings
+class which provides all relevant methods.
+The behavior of a module may be customized and extended by modifying its settings

-structure after the module has been initialized.
-The results of testing are also output to file in CSV or other formats for easy analysis, manipulation and visualization.
+is called, the results of testing are output to standard output and to file in CSV or other formats for easy analysis, manipulation and visualization.

 The precision testing module, implemented in the prec

 namespace, is designed to verify the accuracy of scientific computing algorithms.
 It provides a set of functions to compare the results of different implementations, ensuring that they produce identical or equivalent results within a specified tolerance.
 In addition to checking single equivalences, Chebyshev implements precision estimation techniques, which consist in estimating error integrals of functions over a certain domain.
-This generally consists in estimating, either with deterministic quadrature methods or Monte Carlo methods, the following integrals:
+This generally consists in estimating, either with deterministic quadrature methods or Monte Carlo methods, error integrals such as the following:

 The implementation is generalized using templates, making it possible to test quite generic types of functions, from real functions to functions of matrices and vectors or complex numbers.
 The estimates are computed and the single test cases are validated through a fail function, which determines whether the test failed, depending on its results.